 Long relegated to very specific kinds of players and styles, cradle capos seem to be having a moment.
 Just about everyone who makes a device for quickly changing keys is offering this type of capo, which fits around the neck of your guitar and uses a rear-mounted screw to pull the bar down onto the strings.
 String powerhouse D’Addario jumps into the pool with the Self-Centering Cradle Capo ($62.99 at press time), one of the lowest-cost cradle capos available.

 There is a lot of competition in the market for high-end yoke-style capos.
 The Heritage from G7th is a handsome and well-crafted device for players who place a priority on solid tuning and high quality.

 It would be impossible to test every capo on all of your guitars for looks, compatibility, or problems.
 Luckily, capos are not super expensive, and since they rarely wear out or break, many of us end up with our own mini-collection.
 There isn’t a single “best” capo that does everything perfectly for every player, and your favorite go-to capo will likely change a number of times over your life.
-In the article linked below, you’ll find a breakdown of things to consider when choosing the right capo for your needs.
+In this article, you’ll find a breakdown of things to consider when choosing the right capo for your needs.

 When you ask folks if they know how to use a capo, the answer is often: “Sure, you put it on, and it makes the guitar sound higher, right?”
 While that is true, in order to fully comprehend the capo’s role as a pocket-size transposition machine and more, knowing exactly where to place it for different keys is an invaluable skill.
 Once you’ve selected a capo, try this fun Weekly Workout in which Jamie Stillway teaches how to use the device to play in all 12 keys.